aleklisi/How_much_do_you_lift_WDI_2023/notes.md

 # 1
 Hello and welcome!
 My name is Aleksander Lisiecki and I work at Erlang Solutions, as an Erlang and Elixir consultant.
+On this slide you can see how te reach me out on social media.

 # 2
 In this presentation, I am going to talk about performance of computer programs: